Alfonso Elías Serrano

 Alfonso Elías Serrano (born 17 August 1960) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
 He served as Senator of the LX and LXI Legislatures of the Mexican Congress representing Sonora.

-He unsuccessfully ran for Governor of Sonora in the 2009 state elections, coming in second to his cousin, Guillermo Padrés Elías.
+Elías Serrano unsuccessfully ran for Governor of Sonora in the 2009 state elections, coming in second to his cousin, Guillermo Padrés Elías.
+A rancher who was known as El Zurdo de Avispe (English: The Lefty from Avizpe), he was later elected the president of the PRI's Sonora branch.